Adversarial attacks on neural networks through canonical Riemannian foliations: Problem statement

 \begin{rem} Note that this definition is not the usual definition of the Fisher Information.
 Indeed, the one defined by Fisher, used in the work of Amari and many others, differentiate with respect to the parameter $\theta$ where we differentiate with respect to the input $x$.
 The authors in~\cite{grementieriModelcentricDataManifold2021} call this new metric the \emph{local data matrix} to avoid confusion. \end{rem}

-It is important to notice that for the probability distribution given by a neural network, the Fisher Information is only a degenerate Riemmannian metric, meaning that the matrix $G=\pa{g_{i j}}_{i,j}$ is not full rank.
+It is important to notice that for the probability distribution given by a neural network, the Fisher Information is only a pseudo-Riemmannian metric, meaning that the matrix $G=\pa{g_{i j}}_{i,j}$ is not full rank.
 This is mainly due to the fact that $\dim \X \gg \dim \M$ in most cases of neural networks classifiers.

-In this generate Riemmannian geometric setting, one can define the kernel of the metric at each point.
+In this pseudo-Riemmannian geometric setting, one can define the kernel of the metric at each point.
 This subset of the tangent space $T\X$ is called a distribution and it is integrable under some assumptions, meaning that it gives rise to a \emph{foliation} i.e. a partition of $\X$ into submanifolds called \emph{leaves}.
 With this canonical foliation, a dual one can be defined using the orthogonal\footnote{Orthogonal with respect to the ambiant Euclidean metric.} complement of the kernel at each point.
 It is called the \emph{transverse} foliation.
 At each point, moving along the FIM kernel leaf will not modify the output of the neural network.
 The properties of the transverse foliation will thus be of great interest in the setting of adversarial attacks.
 The reader may find more details on these geometric objects in the appendix~\ref{app:intro_geo} and~\ref{app:FIM}.